Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 What is organizational health?

-Organizational health arose out of the concept of occupational health, which broadly focuses on building a workplace where employees feel valued.
+Organizational health arose from occupational health, which broadly focuses on building a workplace where employees feel valued.
 Organizational health, however, connects that concept more explicitly to the overall success of a business.

 There are various definitions for organizational health.
-As a Forbes article notes, “Organizational health refers to the ability of an organization to cope with change and continue to function with a high-performance workplace culture.”
+As Forbes states, “Organizational health refers to the ability of an organization to cope with change and continue to function with a high-performance workplace culture.”

 That definition changes slightly in the International Journal of Environmental Research and Public Health, which states, “Organizational health describes an organization’s ability to operate effectively, grow sustainably and adapt smoothly to change.”

-Common among these definitions is the presence of change.
+While the definitions have slight differences, change remains a constant.
 Industries experience change in the form of environmental, political, social and economic events.
 Organizational health is a helpful concept for building the necessary resiliency within an organization so it can withstand and even thrive in the face of inevitable change.

 Leadership